 Spasticity frequently impairs one's mobility, positioning, comfort, care and ability to perform activities of daily living.
-Successful management of spasticity requires the expertise of a well-integrated team of clinicians.
 Commonly used management strategies for spasticity include:

 - Oral medications, particularly for those with spinal cord injury

 - Orthopedic procedures to correct deformities resulting from spasticity or to augment the effects of other treatments